mighty-gerbils/gerbil/doc/guide/intro.md

 => 2
 ```

-Apart from cons and list, pairs and lists can also be can be
+Apart from cons and list, pairs and lists can also be
 constructed with short-hand syntax using square brackets:
 ```scheme
 ; cons a pair